JetBrains/intellij-sdk-docs/topics/tutorials/build_system/creating_plugin_project.md

    See also [Kotlin for Plugin Developers](using_kotlin.md) for more information.

    > Projects generated with IntelliJ IDEA 2023.1 or newer support both Kotlin and Java sources out of the box.
-   > The Project generator automatically creates <path>\$PLUGIN_DIR\$/src/main/kotlin</path> sources directory.
+   > The wizard automatically creates the <path>\$PLUGIN_DIR\$/src/main/kotlin</path> sources directory.
-   > To add Java sources, create the <path>\$PLUGIN_DIR\$/src/main/java</path> directory manually.
+   > To add Java sources, add the <path>\$PLUGIN_DIR\$/src/main/java</path> directory manually.
    >
    {style="note" title="Using Kotlin and Java sources"}

 5. Provide the <control>Group</control> which is typically an inverted company domain (e.g. `com.example.mycompany`).
    It is used for the Gradle property `project.group` value in the project's Gradle build script.
-6. Provide the <control>Artifact</control> which is the default name of the build project artifact (without a version).
+6. Provide the <control>Artifact</control> which is the default name of the build project artifact (without the version).
    It is also used for the Gradle property `rootProject.name` value in the project's <path>settings.gradle.kts</path> file.
    For this example, enter `my_plugin`.
-7. Select <control>JDK</control> 17.
+7. Select a <control>JDK</control> matching the required Java version.
-   This JDK will be the default JRE used to run Gradle, and the JDK version used to compile the plugin sources.
+   It will be the default JRE used to run Gradle, and the JDK used to compile the plugin sources.

 <include from="snippets.topic" element-id="apiChangesJavaVersion"/>

-8. After providing all the information, click the <control>Create</control> button to generate the project.
+8. Click the <control>Create</control> button to generate the project.

 </procedure>

 ### Components of a Wizard-Generated Gradle IntelliJ Platform Plugin

-For the example `my_plugin` created with the steps describes above, the _IDE Plugin_ generator creates the following directory content:
+For the `my_plugin` example created with the steps described above, the following directory content is created:

 ```plantuml
 @startuml